Morpho-lang/morpho/morpho5/docs/functionals.md

 ## Length
 [taglength]: # (length)

-A `Length` functional calculates the length of a line elements in a mesh.
+A `Length` functional calculates the length of a line element in a mesh.

 Evaluate the length of a circular loop: